rackerlabs/rackspace-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

     images, we recommend that you perform this step to help organize your images and track them across regions.

-    Use either the Cloud Images API or the Cloud Servers API to put a _coordinating metadatum_ on the new image.
-(You cannot use the Cloud Control Panel for this step).
+    Use either the Cloud Images API or the Cloud Servers API to put _coordinating metadata_ on the new image.
+(You cannot use the Cloud Control Panel for this step.)
 This example uses an image ID of `a6da1504-e1c0-4f40-8461-1ed9a9990e90`.
 For example, you can create an image property named `com.mycompany.image-of` and give it the value `db-slave-3`.
-You can add the metadatum by using the Images API, as in the following example:
+You can add the metadata by using the Images API, as shown in the following example:

         OS_AUTH_TOKEN="<your auth token>"
         OS_IMAGE_URL="<cloud images baseurl in source region>"